alkem-io/website/content/en/home-lr/challenges/index.md

 - What are similar challenges?

-- How to I know what is needed to reach the top?
+- How do I know what is needed to reach the top?

 - How do I find people with the right skills?  '
 ---